aamrits/frontend-interview-questions/css-questions.md

 #### Q13
 ### 🍄 If you have a `<p>` element with `font-size: 10rem`, will the text be responsive when the user resizes or drags the browser window?

+Yes, it will be not responsive.
+The rem unit is relative to the root element’s font size (typically the `<html>` element), not the viewport size.

 <div align="left">
     <b><a href="#">↥ back to top</a></b>